 Program Goals

-Reach & Representativeness: The majority of the internship class will represent females, racial, and ethnic minorities.
+Reach & Representativeness: The internship class will represent the racial and ethnic communities we serve.

 Effectiveness - Curriculum: Two-thirds of graduates will pass the NIH Clinical Research Curriculum exam on the first try.